rich-iannone/stationaRy/README.md

                                  endyear = 2010)
 ```

 That's great if you know the `USAF` and `WBAN` numbers for a particular met station.
 Most of the time, however, you won't have this info.
-You can search for stations by using the `get_isd_stations` function.
-By itself, it gives you a data frame with global station data.
-(As of June 15, 2015, there are 27,446 rows of station data.)
-Here are rows 250-255 of global met station list.
+You can search for station metadata using the `get_isd_stations` function.
+Without providing any arguments, it gives you a data frame containing the entire dataset of stations.
+Currently, there are 27,446 rows in the dataset.
+Here are rows 250-255 from the dataset:

 ```R
 library(stationaRy)